borbware/unity-basics-course/programming/3-classes-methods.md

     Enemy boss = new Enemy(16, "Big boss");
     ```

-## Exercise 2: xx
+## Exercise 2: Hello class
 <!-- _backgroundColor: Khaki -->

-create a console application with a class Animal, that contains
+1. Create a console application with a class Animal, that contains
-two strings: name and sound, and
+   * two strings: name and sound, and
-a method Greet() that prints “*name* says *sound*!”
+   * a method `Greet()` that prints `[name] says [sound]!`
-Create a few animals with different names and sounds
+2. Create a few animals with different names and sounds
-Call their greet methods from the main program
+3. Call their greet methods from the main program

 ## Inheritance